verdinjoshua1982/resources.data.gov/pages/_resources/dcat-us-3-migration.md

   </tbody>
   </table>

+  See [`transform_spatial()`](https://github.com/GSA/dcat-us/blob/main/jsonschema/transforms.py) in transforms.py for how this translation is implemented.

   ---

   #### Step 4 — Fix `language`

   Replace RFC 5646 language tags with two-letter ISO 639-1 codes.
 The v3.0 schema enforces a maximum length of two characters — values like `en-US` will fail validation.

   <table class="usa-table">